 Traditionally, it was used to treat anxiety, depression, and mental fatigue.

-While the “kola” part of its name may sound like it contains caffeine, it is an important relaxing herb that contains no caffeine.
+While the “kola” part of its name suggests that it contains caffeine, it is an important relaxing herb that contains no caffeine whatsoever.

 If your anxiety keeps you up at night, gotu kola can help that too.